tauri-apps/tauri-docs/docs/testing/webdriver/example/setup.md

 lto = true
 ```

-As you may have noticed, we added a `[build-dependency]`.
+We added a `[build-dependency]` as you may have noticed.
 To use the build dependency, we must use it from a build
 script.
 We will create one now at `build.rs`.

 `build.rs`: